 The branch also provides support locally through its various Outreach activities, which include working in partnership with the YMCA in Surbiton, Network Rail and Wandsworth Prison.
 We also attend and run workshops and events in schools throughout the community and support events at both Kingston University and Kingston College.

 Being a Samaritan volunteer can help change lives and we are always looking for people to join our training programme and become listening volunteers.
 Why not come along to one of our Information Sessions to find out more about what this involves.
-Our next session is on Monday 4th September at 7.30pm.
-For a full list of our upcoming Information Sessions, please see our Volunteering page.
+Our next session is on Wednesday 20th February at 7.30pm.
+For a full list of our upcoming Information Sessions, please see our Volunteering page or sign up on our Eventbrite page.
 If you don't think being a listening volunteer is right for you, we are always looking for volunteers to assist with fundraising, recruitment and training admin as well as a whole host of other roles that help keep our branch running.

 Follow us on Twitter